SiddheshMishra1999/Coen424_assignment1/README.md

 Create 2 terminals (I suggest using split terminal if you are using Visual Studio Code or an editor that has its own terminal)
-On both terminal, cd into the src directory Use: cd src Start by running the server.py first by doing: python server.py On the server terminal, you should see: <br>
+On both terminal, cd into the src directory Use: cd src Start by running the server.py first by doing: python server.py On the server terminal, you should see:

         Socket Successfuly created!
         Socket successfully connected to port 666
         Socket is listening

 Only after the server is running, on the second terminal, start the client by: python client.py On the client terminal you should see:

         Please enter an ID for your request:

 On the server terminal, you should be able to see your client connection as below:

-        Connection received from ('127.0.0.1', 23716) Note.
+        Connection received from ('127.0.0.1', 23716)

+        Note.
 The IP address and port may differ for you Now you are set, you can start inputting the data you wish to request from the server.

 ## How it works?